dyazincahya/awesome-nativescript/README.md

 - [App Tour](https://github.com/hamdiwanis/nativescript-app-tour) - A NativeScript plugin that allows you to create an app tour for your users.
 - [Coachmarks](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-coachmarks) - A NativeScript plugin to display user coach marks utilizing shape cutouts over an existing UI.
-- [Fluid Segmented Bar](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-fluid-segmented-bar) - Fluid Segmented Bar to liven up any standard SegmentedBar control.
+- [Fluid Segmented Bar](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-fluid-segmented-bar) - To liven up any standard SegmentedBar control.
 - [Native Navigation](https://github.com/atellmer/dark/tree/master/packages/native-navigation) - A NativeScript router by Dark that supports stack, tab, and modal navigation, nested screens, parameter passing, animated transitions, navigation hooks, and has zero dependencies.

 #### Text & Typography

-- [Auto Fit Text](https://github.com/NativeScript/plugins/blob/main/packages/auto-fit-text) - A plugin that extends the Nativescript Label with the functionality to adjust the font size according to the label's width.
+- [Auto Fit Text](https://github.com/NativeScript/plugins/blob/main/packages/auto-fit-text) - A plugin that extends the NativeScript Label with the functionality to adjust the font size according to the label's width.
 - [Label Marquee](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-label-marquee) - A Label which can scroll with a marquee effect when the text outgrows the available width.
 - [Markdown View](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-markdown-view) - A NativeScript view for displaying natively rendered Markdown.
 - [UI Label](https://github.com/nativescript-community/ui-label) - Alternative to the built-in NativeScript Label but with better performance and additional features such as HTML rendering and more.